-- The basic classification of research is based on strategy(how you do it) and purpose (why you do it) of the research.
+- The basic classification of research is based on strategy (how you do it) and purpose (why you do it) of the research.

-- Types of research can be grouped into this non-mutually exclusive categories.
+- Types of research can be grouped into these non-mutually exclusive categories.

 - 1.Desk research

 - 2.Field research

 - 3.Laboratory

 - 4.Pure

 - 5.Applied

-- 6.Exploratory 7.Descriptive 8.Explanatory/Analytical
+- 6.Exploratory

+- 7. Descriptive

+- 8. Explanatory/Analytical

+- 9. Comparative Studies

+- 10. Qualitative

-- 9.Comparative Studies 10.Qualitative research
+- 11. Quantitative research

-11.Quantitative